We hope to see you in Monte Carlo!

 In January 2017, ADP acquired The Marcus Buckingham Company to bring to ADP clients a more scientific and data-driven approach to employee engagement and performance.

 As Staff Vice President and Chief Security Officer of ADP, Roland Cloutier brings an unprecedented understanding and knowledge of global protection and security leadership to one of the world's largest providers of human capital management solutions.
 With over 25 years of experience in the military, law enforcement, and commercial sector, Roland is one of today’s leading experts in corporate and enterprise security, cyber- defense program development, and business operations protection.

-At ADP, a global provider of comprehensive payroll services and human resources management solutions, Roland has functional and operational responsibility for cyber, information protection, risk, workforce protection, crisis management, and investigative security operations worldwide.
+At ADP, a global provider of comprehensive payroll services and human resources management solutions, Roland has functional and operational responsibility for cyber, information protection, operational risk, workforce protection, crisis management, and investigative and protective security operations worldwide.

 Prior to ADP, Roland served as Vice President and CSO of EMC, was a United States Air Force Combat Security Specialist, and an Aerospace Protection and Anti-Terrorism Specialist for the Department of Defense.
 He also specialized in fraud and healthcare crime as part of the United States Department of Veterans Affairs.

 Roland continues to lead by example in the development of the security industry through practitioner excellence.
 He was most recently honored as the RSA Conference 2016’s Excellence in the Field of Information Security Award Winner.
 He was also named the #1 Security Executive of the Year by ExecRank, Tech Exec Networks' Information Security Executive of the Year, and one of the Most Influential People in Security by Security Magazine.